inigoflores/pisces-p100-tools/SD_Image/README.md

 It's based on the [0.18 version provided by Pisces](https://docs.piscesminer.com/pisces-document/resources/p100-firmware-image).

+**Note**: This image uses and old version of the packet forwarder binary.
+If your packet forwarder fails to start, you will need to update it.
+Instructions in [Packet Forwarder V2](https://github.com/inigoflores/pisces-p100-tools/tree/main/Packet_Forwarder_V2).

 ## Changes to the Original Image

 The following has been added/modified: